What is PDF/A?

 - A PDF/A file must not be password-protected.

-- PDF/A-1 expressly supports embedded digital signatures and the use of hyperlinks.
+- PDF/A-1 explicitly supports embedded digital signatures and the use of hyperlinks.

 - PDF/A-2 allows JPEG2000 compression, transparent elements, and PDF layers.